Alsandre/sweeft_digital_assignment/README.md

 - [x] _**note1**: Do not use component libraries_
 - [x] _**note2**: Write infinite scroll from scratch_
 - [x] _**note3**: Use Typescript_
+- [ ]

+## Requirements

+1. `InfiniteScroll` component accepting `term` as property, renders results from unsplashAPI for given term
+2. The component has caching mechanism, utilising local storage and in-memory storage for optimisation purposes.
+3. Each image rendered by component opens preview modal upon clicking, where preview of image is rendered with unsplash statistics for given image.

 ### Technologies and Project structure